Benefits of Subscribing to Arts and Minds for Primary Schools

 At The Art and Design Factory, Belfast’s leading Art school, our mission is to make Art and Design accessible to everyone, regardless of age or ability.
 We believe in empowering our participants to build confidence and self-belief as they develop their artistic skills.

 As pupils progress, they experience a profound sense of achievement and pride in their work.
 We foster a nurturing and encouraging environment where individuals can freely express themselves, allowing them to enter the “art zone.”
-In this creative space, participants can lose themselves in their imagination, similar to undertaking a mindful meditation.
+In this creative space, participants can lose themselves in their imagination, similar to undertaking a mindfulness lesson.

 This immersive experience not only enhances mental well-being but also cultivates a deeper sense of fulfilment and tranquility.